-Figure 9.
+Figure 10.
 Hit rate sensitivity to benchmark input

-Figure 10.
-Cool-Cache memory performance
+Figure 11.
+Cool-Cache memory performance.

-8-byte and 32-byte widths, and compare these against two traditional hardware caches, a direct mapped and a 4-way set associative cache.
-The results in Figure 12 are for 64K caches, the Cool-Cache has a hotline size of 256 bytes.
+We consider two Cool-Cache configurations, SRAMs with 8-byte and 32-byte widths, and compare these against two traditional hardware caches, a direct mapped and a 4-way set associative cache.
+The results in Figure 13 are for 64K caches, the Cool-Cache has a hotline size of 256 bytes.
 As seen in the figure, Cool-Cache savings are higher for the 16-register configuration.
 The 32-byte width Cool-Cache achieves higher percentage energy savings than the 8-byte width Cool-Cache.
-Note that Cool-Cache is substantially more energy efficient than not only the direct mapped traditional cache but also the 4-way set associative one.
+Cool-Cache is substantially more energy efficient than not only the direct mapped traditional cache but also the 4-way set associative one.
+Note that the scratchpad-only energy savings are somewhat more sensitive to the register file size (Figure 5), whereas substantial energy savings are possible with the Cool-Cache even for an aggresively sized register file, see Figure 13(b).
+This is due to the efficiency of the staticallyspeculative hotlines component of Cool-Cache.